IS2AI/Common-Objects-in-Hemispherical-Images-Dataset/README.md

 * pandas

 ### For object detection
 We used YOLOv7 to train and evaluate object detection models.
-All needed information can be found in their official GitHub page
+All needed information can be found on their official GitHub page
 [YOLOv7](https://github.com/WongKinYiu/yolov7).